m-nez/lambda-exception/README.md

 Since we pushed the first argument (`x`) of our function to the stack and argc=1 we will raise the `x` if it is an exception instance or make an instance of `x` and raise it otherwise.

 The last byte i.e. 0 is not used.
+It is not a valid opcode.
 It might as well not be there.

 Going back to code snippet we are anylyzing:
 ```python